SMALLER AND MIDDLE SIZED RUGS. 2.

 ANTIQUE TEKKE TURKOMAN RUG from southern Turkmenistan.
 This old Tekke is fine and tightly woven.
 The field is low and there is corrosion in a few small areas.
 The outer small border is missing and the two sides finely overcast by hand in the traditional method.
 Reference 3494.
 Size 132 x 96 cms., or 4ft.
 4ins., x 3ft.
 2ins.
 PRICE: AN OPPORTUNITY TO OWN A GENUINE ANTIQUE TURKOMAN RUG AND USE IT AS A TABLE/DESK COVER, A THROW OR IN A QUIET AREA FOR ONLY 185 EUROS.

 A CLOSE UP TO SHOW THE USUAL FINE AND COMPLEX BORDERS THE BEST EXAMPLES OF TEKKE WEAVING HAVE.
-Note the traditional long band of pile at the bottom of the rug.

 OLD BALOUCH LONG RUG FROM EASTERN PERSIA.
 I think this old piece is Timuri because of the weave, however there are a number of misleading clues along the way.
 The Turkoman design of a "gul" is found on Balouch weaving from Sarakh, the colours are found in Balouch weaving from Quchan and the colours in the kilim ends are from Farah.
 No matter.
 What is important is that this is an outstanding rug, worthy of a place in a collection.
 It is so fine and thin it could serve as a cloak.
 The colours glow and pile is velvety.
 The condition is impeccable and the long kilim ends an indication of the care with which it was woven.
 Reference 3495.
 Size 190 x 120 cms., or 6ft.
 3ins., x 4ft.
 Euros 1350.